linode/docs/docs/guides/kubernetes/using-kompose-for-kubernetes/index.md

     persistentvolumeclaim/wp-data created
     ```

 1. Verify successful deployment.
-It may take a short time before the deployed pods show the `Running` status.
+It may take a short amount of time before the deployed pods show the `Running` status.

     ```command
     kubectl get pods --namespace wordpress